kpuczydlowski/CS3431Project3/README.md

 # CS3431Project3
-Databases Project 3, Create Views, etc.
+Sample Database to model a simple Hospital for MySQL
+Features:  Create Tables, Inserts, Create Views, and Create Triggers